MeghanWeber/Machine-Learning/README.md

 # Machine-Learning
-Jupyter Notebooks created to practice different machine learning techniques Most of the data was pulled from Kaggle
+Jupyter Notebooks created to practice different machine learning techniques.
+Most of the data was pulled from Kaggle